hickmanw/jupyterhub/docs/source/getting-started/spawners-basics.md

-# Spawners and single-user notebook servers
+# Spawners and single-user servers

-Since the single-user server is an instance of `jupyter notebook`, an entire separate multi-process application, there are many aspect of that server can configure, and a lot of ways to express that configuration.
+Because the single-user server is an instance of either `jupyter notebook` or `jupyter server`, each an entire separate multi-process application, there are many aspects of the server that can be configured, and many ways to express that configuration.

 At the JupyterHub level, you can set some values on the Spawner.
 The simplest of these is `Spawner.notebook_dir`, which lets you set the root directory for a user's server.
 This root